-The SEO Statewide NEPA Assignment Program Manager is responsible for managing the implementation of the NEPA Assignment Program and supervises and distributes the workload of the SEO NEPA Program Managers.
-The Statewide NEPA Assignment Program Manager and the NEPA Program Managers are responsible for providing QC and oversight for NEPA Assignment projects as well as OA and OC for the NEPA Assignment Program.
+The Statewide NEPA Assignment Program Manager manages the implementation of the NEPA Assignment Program and supervises and distributes the workload of the NEPA Program Managers.
+The Statewide NEPA Assignment Program Manager and the NEPA Program Managers are responsible for providing quality control and oversight for NEPA Assignment projects as well as QA/QC for the NEPA Assignment Program.